Dahi Chhole: Chickpeas in Yogurt Curry

 Drain the soaked chickpeas, rinse in a change of water.

 Boil the chickpeas till soft.
 I do this in an Indian-style pressure cooker: add 3 cups of water to the soaked chickpeas along with a large pinch of salt.
-Lock the lid of the cooker.
-Boil on high heat till the pressure cooker gives off a whistle, then cook on low heat for another 15 minutes.
+Lock the lid of the cooker, then boil on high heat till the pressure cooker gives off a whistle, then cook on low heat for another 15 minutes.
 Let the pressure in the cooker reduce naturally till the lid can come off easily.

-Pick the boiled chickpeas out using a slotted spoon.
-Keep the water aside to either thin out of the curry if you wish, or for kneading paratha dough.
+Lift the boiled chickpeas out using a slotted spoon.
+Keep the water aside to either thin out the curry if you wish, or for kneading paratha dough.

 2. Prep the yogurt